Creator Licensing: How to Get Influencer Content Usage Rights

 “Your company is ultimately responsible for what others do on your behalf.”

 For brands, a binding agreement offers peace of mind.
-Contracts can likewise deter potential influencer fraud and protect you in case something does go wrong.
+Contracts can likewise deter potential influencer fraud and protect you in case something goes wrong.

 “Okay, so I need to draft a contract.
 Now what?”